Negotiations FAQ

 How long does the Agreement last?
 What happens when it expires?

-Resident physicians are never without an Agreement.
-If neither of the parties to the Agreement provides a Notice of Intent to Bargain, the Agreement is automatically extended one year.
-If either party provides a Notice of Intent to Bargain, then all provisions in the Agreement remain in force throughout the bargaining process until a new Agreement is finalized.
+If any one of the parties to the Agreement issue a notice of intention to amend terms, then all provisions in the Agreement remain in force throughout the negotiation process until a new Agreement is finalized.

 Who makes up the PARA Negotiations Team?

-What is PARA’s bargaining strategy?
+What is PARA’s negotiations strategy?

-How long does bargaining usually take?
+How long do negotiations usually take?

 What if an agreement isn’t reached?

-If the parties are unable to reach agreement on all bargaining issues, those left unresolved will be part of binding arbitration.
 If one party believes that a negotiated agreement is not possible, it will formally submit a notice for arbitration under Article 40 of the Resident Physician Agreement.

 What is binding arbitration?